Signs of Higher Multipoles and Orbital Precession in GW151226: Introduction

 \section{Introduction}

-GW151226 was one of the earliest confident binary black hole mergers detected by the LIGO--Virgo Collaboration (LVC)~\cite{Abbott:2016nmj, LIGOScientific:2018mvr}.
-This event, identified on December 26 2015, is interesting because it is a low-mass binary system and was consequently observed over a large number of cycles ($\sim 55$) in the detector sensitive bands.
+GW151226 marks the second confident observation of a binary black hole (BBH) merger, detected by the LIGO--Virgo Collaboration (LVC)~\cite{Abbott:2016nmj, LIGOScientific:2018mvr} on December 26, 2015.
+This event, which has a network signal-to-noise (SNR) ratio of approximately 13, is interesting because it is a low-mass binary system and was consequently observed over a large number of cycles ($\sim 55$) in the detector's sensitive frequency band.
 The large number of cycles allows us to characterize the signal relatively precisely and helps us draw more detailed conclusions about the underlying system.
-For example, one of the black holes was inferred to have non-vanishing spin along the direction of the orbital angular momentum, at $\gtrsim 90\%$ confidence~\cite{Abbott:2016nmj, LIGOScientific:2018mvr, Zackay:2019tzo, Venumadhav:2019tad, Nitz:2019hdf}.
-These measurements, in turn, provide important constraints on astrophysical formation channels for binary black holes~\cite{Chatterjee:2016thb, OShaughnessy:2017eks} and enable tests of General Relativity in the strong-gravity regime~\cite{Yunes:2016jcc, LIGOScientific:2019fpa}.
+For example, one of the black holes was inferred to have non-vanishing spin along the direction of the orbital angular momentum at $\gtrsim 90\%$ confidence~\cite{Abbott:2016nmj, LIGOScientific:2018mvr, Zackay:2019tzo, Venumadhav:2019tad, Nitz:2019hdf}.
+These measurements make an important contribution to constraints on formation channels for the astrophysical BBH population~\cite{Chatterjee:2016thb, OShaughnessy:2017eks} and enable tests of general relativity in the strong-field regime~\cite{Yunes:2016jcc, LIGOScientific:2019fpa}.

 2pt